nickynicolson/CalamusTraits/README.md

 # CalamusTraits

+## Overview

 This project explores transitioning between trait matrices and textual descriptions of species, using a subset of the palm genus *Calamus*.

 Calamus was recently monographed in Henderson, A., 2020.
 A revision of Calamus (Arecaceae, Calamoideae, Calameae, Calaminae).
 Phytotaxa 445, 1–656. [doi: 10.11646/phytotaxa.445.1.1](https://doi.org/10.11646/phytotaxa.445.1.1)

+[Content Summary](https://github.com/KewBridge/CalamusTraits/blob/main/Content_Summary.md) - Shows how the scripts work together and what each file in the repo does.

 ## Timeline